 Cannabidiol, more commonly known as CBD, is one of the many cannabinoids that’s found in cannabis and hemp plants.
 While THC provides the psychoactive effects of cannabis, CBD is completely non-psychoactive and doesn’t get users high.
 However, studies suggest it can help with various health issues, including pain.

 When CBD is consumed in oils or other products by humans, it attaches to cannabinoid receptors in the body and affects the endocannabinoid system.
-The endocannabinoid system is a biological system which has effects on things like memory, anxiety, mood, and pain sensation.
+The endocannabinoid system is a biological system that has effects on things like memory, anxiety, mood, and pain sensation.

 Research shows that CBD has analgesic and anti-inflammatory properties which can help relieve users of pain.
 CBD is now prescribed to many medical cannabis patients who need help with painful symptoms.
 Legal, hemp-based CBD products are also available to everyone.